 1. Insufficient Conversion Tracking

-To appropriately calculate ROI, marketers need to be able to track down every conversion and see how much money was made out of it with respect to the investment.
+To appropriately calculate ROI, marketers need to be able to track down every conversion and see how much money was made out of it concerning the investment.

 In recent research by Disruptive Advertising, they audited 2,000 Google Ads accounts and came to the following conclusion.

 Only 57.7% of the Google Ads accounts have set up some form of conversion tracking.
-So, almost half of the Google Ads accounts do not have any idea to check if their strategies and ad campaigns are making money.
-Even among that 57.7 % of accounts that have to track, only half of them are tracking anything meaningful.
+So, almost half of the Google Ads accounts do not know whether their strategies and ad campaigns are making money.
+Even among that 57.7 % of accounts that have to track, only half are tracking anything meaningful.

-The solution is pretty simple: enable conversion tracking in your Google Ads account and monitor results on a regular basis.
-Google Ads itself generates the tracking code that you need to place on your website.
+The solution is simple: enable conversion tracking in your Google Ads account and monitor results regularly.
+Google Ads generates the tracking code you need to place on your website.
 Once you have completed this process, you can start tracking your Google Ads directly.

 2. Ads Targeting Only Short-Tail Keywords